 Your music needs to be heard; we already talked about that.

-Sharing it on other social platforms will help to find your Soundcloud followers and new fans.
-If you do a little research and try to see on which platform your ideal audience is posting, hop on to that social train and start your conversations there.
+Sharing it on other social platforms will help you find your SoundCloud followers and new fans.
+If you do a little research and try to see on which platform your ideal audience is posting, hop onto that social train and start your conversations there.
 If you are not sure where to start, I would suggest to sign up for Facebook and Twitter.
-Free, easy and probably something that a lot of your fans are using right now.
+Free, easy, and probably something that a lot of your fans are using right now.
 If you are currently using another platform that you think works better, go ahead.
-As long as it will serve you your first listeners.
-That segues nicely into the next step 😉
+As long as it will serve you, your first listeners.
+That segues nicely into the next step ;-)

 Music is a universal language.
 And because you don't want to talk to yourself, about yourself all the time, you shouldn't do that with your music.

 Yes, you should share your music, but not all the time.
 Make sure that you switch between your music and other topics.